-Figure 2.2.4: Estimated Cumulative Change in Groundwater Storage Vs. Precipitation
+Figure 2.2.4: Estimated Annual Groundwater Pumping and Cumulative Change in Groundwater Storage Vs. Precipitation

 Cumulatively, the storage capacity of the basin has remained arguably flat since 2016.
 Intuitively this figure suggests that the basin will remain sustainable well into the future, as the decrease in storage capacity has not approached 10% of the total basin storage.
+This table is also in the GSP as Figure 5-7 with data from 1983-2019.